KeyAuth/KeyAuth-Discord-Bot/README.md

 # KeyAuth-Discord-Bot-Source **2024**
 Source Code of Discord bot for https://keyauth.cc, Also if this bot doesn't work for you use https://github.com/KeyAuth/KeyAuth-Discord-Bot/tree/53a395e024834edcba56fe651ac031f4762e903f it is old bot.

-## **Bugs**

-If there's a problem with **running** the bot after following the instructions, please report a bug here https://keyauth.cc/app/?page=forms

-Do **not** submit a bug report if you're having issues installing NPM packages.
-That has nothing to do with KeyAuth and you'll need to Google/YouTube your instillation error(s)

-## Copyright License

-KeyAuth is licensed under **Elastic License 2.0**

-* You may not provide the software to third parties as a hosted or managed service, where the service provides users with access to any substantial set of the features or functionality of the software.

-* You may not move, change, disable, or circumvent the license key functionality in the software, and you may not remove or obscure any functionality in the software that is protected by the license key.

-* You may not alter, remove, or obscure any licensing, copyright, or other notices of the licensor in the software.
-Any use of the licensor’s trademarks is subject to applicable law.

-Thank you for your compliance, we work hard on the development of KeyAuth and do not appreciate our copyright being infringed.

-## Our Discord Bot is hosted on:
-https://www.oracle.com/cloud/free/ free forever, watch video for tutorial https://www.youtube.com/watch?v=90JbCrB3m3I

 ## Installation
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=tngShw2Vmm0
 " target="_blank"><img src="https://i.imgur.com/bdjleDy.png"